OCI-IL/HeatwaveGenAIDemo/readme.md

             sudo firewall-cmd --reload

-    If your using ubuntu please follow this cheat sheet:https://bit.ly/OCI_OS_FW
+    If your using Ubuntu please follow this cheat sheet:https://bit.ly/OCI_OS_FW

 1. Go back to Chrome and navigate to: http://{public_instance_ip}:3001